Uravan, Colorado

 Uravan (a contraction of uranium/vanadium) is a former uranium mining town in western Montrose County, Colorado, United States, which still appears on some maps.
 The town was a company town established by U. S. Vanadium Corporation in 1936 to extract the rich vanadium ore in the region.
 As a byproduct of vanadium extraction, small amounts of uranium were also produced, at the time mostly used as a yellow pigment for ceramics.

 The town was located approximately 90 mi south-southwest of Grand Junction along the San Miguel River.
 At one time, over 800 people lived in Uravan, and the town housed a school, a trading center (store), medical facilities, tennis courts, a recreation center, and a pool.
-The school and some other facilities remained operational until at least 1983, however Uravan was shut down by mid-1985, and no trace of its former buildings remain.
+The school and some other facilities remained operational until at least 1983; however, Uravan was shut down by mid-1985, and no traces of its former buildings remain.
 Uravan is now an uninhabited, undeveloped Superfund site.